ajinjue/Data_Pipeline_with_Apache_Airflow/README.md

 - I created and configured Redshift Serverless in AWS.
 - I connected Airflow and AWS by setting up AWS credentials into Airflow using my AWS access key and secret access key.

+## Project Instructions
+### Datasets
+For this project, I was given the links of two datasets.
+Here are the s3 links for each:

+Log data: s3://udacity-dend/log_data
+Song data: s3://udacity-dend/song_data

 ## Project Overview
 This project introduced me to the core concepts of Apache Airflow.
 To complete the project, I needed to create my own custom operators to perform tasks such as staging the data, filling the data warehouse, and running checks on the data as the final step.